jordancoblin/rl-notes/chapter5.md

 <img width="804" alt="image" src="https://user-images.githubusercontent.com/7538750/192602315-bb86cc2b-aba4-48aa-9a38-944a14022413.png">

 Can show that policy improvement holds in this case (however only achieve the best policy among $\epsilon-soft$ policies.

+## 5.5.
+Off-policy Prediction via Importance Sampling

+Off-policy allows us to separate the notion of behaviour policy from target policy.
+Off-policy methods are more powerful and more general (on-policy can be thought of as a special case of off-policy), but are of greater variance and slower to converge.

+Prediction -> behaviour and target policies are fixed.

+Assumption of **coverage**: every action taken under $\pi$ gets taken at least occasionally under b.

+**Importance sampling**: technique for estimating expected values under one distribution given samples from another -> weigh returns based on the relative probability of their trajectories occurring under the target and behaviour policies.

+$$ \ro_{t:T-1} = \product_{k=t}^{T-1} \pi(A_k | S_k) / b(A_k | S_k) $$